 Caring from a distance is when you support and help someone from afar.
 It could be a mile away, ten miles, the next county or another country.

-Whether the person living with dementia lives alone, with someone, or in a care home, hospital, hospice or anywhere else, there are lots of things you can help them with.
+Whether the person living with dementia lives alone, with someone else, in a care home, hospital, hospice or anywhere else, there are lots of things you can help them with.

-If you are supporting a person with dementia, this could include:
+If you’re supporting a person with dementia, this could include:

 speaking to them on the phone, to offer companionship, support and reassurance